 Recoveries for claims and related costs from insurers and other third parties are recorded when they can be reasonably estimated and collectability is reasonably assured.
 Otherwise, the recovery is recorded when received.

 Cash and cash equivalents

-Cash and cash equivalents include cash and short-term investments comprised of treasury bills that mature within 120 days and are readily convertible to known amounts of cash and have an insignificant risk of change in value.
+Cash and cash equivalents include cash and short-term investments comprised of treasury bills that are readily convertible to known amounts of cash and have an insignificant risk of change in value.